NafeesaHasan22/Applied-Statistics-Data-Visualization/ASDV_ReadMe.txt

 3. Recommendations for mix optimization based on model findings.

 Fields Included:
-1. Nafeesa Hasan Shaik Khaja Nagoor_Task 2.R - R Script file containing the code for data analysis and modelling.
+1. Regression Models.R - R Script file containing the code for data analysis and modelling.
 2. concrete compressive strength.xlsx - Dataset used for the analysis.
-3. Nafeesa Hasan Shaik Khaja Nagoor.pdf - Detailed report on the research, methodology, results, and optimization recommendations.
+3. Detailed report on the research, methodology, results, and optimization recommendations.

 Software/Tools Used:
 R Studio for data analysis and regression modelling.